ALLERGEN TESTING

 • List all allergens in the ingredient statement

-• Include a “Contains” statement specifying any present allergens must follow the ingredient list.
+• Include a “Contains” statement specifying any present allergens following the ingredient list.

 • For tree nuts, the specific type of nut must be listed, for example, almonds